-- 11.112.1 Acceptance of Contracts must be in accordance with Appendix 1 Table A and in all cases is subject to:

-- Budget provision;

-- a compliant Procurement process; and

-- confirmation of acceptable financial status of the service provider - 11.212.2 Acceptance of contracts with independent providers of individual placements for children or adults will in the first instance be achieved through approved frameworks or approved lists of providers.
-Where requirements cannot be met through approved frameworks or approved lists, authority is delegated to the relevant director of a service area as per the scheme of delegation to enter into contract with a new independent provider.
-At the point of child/adult placement the Council does not require a contract; however, once placement has been made the commissioner should instruct legal to issue a contract to the new provider.
-Such contracts are non-procurements and are therefore not subject to procurement rules or the contract procedure rules as outlines in Appendix A. - 41.312.3 Acceptance thresholds for Contract extensions and variations of all values are subject to further conditions as set out in Section 14 (Extensions and Variations) of these Contract Procedure Rules. - 11.412.4 The financial evaluation of tenders will be undertaken by: - CSG Procurement if the Contract is valued at less than £164,176 for supplies or services or less than £4,104,394 for works, or;
+- 11.18.1 Acceptance of Contracts must be in accordance with Article 10 Table B of the Constitution, Table B Appendix 1 Table A and in all cases is subject to: - Budget provision; - a compliant Procurement process; and - confirmation of acceptable financial status of the service provider contractor - Acceptance of Contracts with independent providers of individual placements for children or adults will in the first instance be achieved through approved frameworks or approved lists of providers.
+Where requirements cannot be met through approved frameworks or approved lists, authority is delegated to the relevant director officer of a service area as per under the scheme of delegation in the council's Constitution to enter into contract with a new independent provider.
+At the point of child/adult placement the Council does not require a contract; however, once placement has been made the commissioner should instruct legal to issue a contract to the new provider. - 11.38.3 Acceptance thresholds for Contract extensions and variations of all values are subject to further conditions as set out in in Article 10 Table B of the Constitution Section 14 (Extensions and Variations) of these Contract Procedure Rules. - 11.48.4 The financial evaluation of tenders will be undertaken by:

-A Financial Officer as delegated by the Chief Finance Officer if: (a) the contract is valued at £164,176 or more, for supplies or services; or (b) the contract is valued at £4,104,394 or more for works; or (c) the contract is considered to have significant impact on the local community.
+- CSG Procurement if the Contract is valued at less than £164,176 for suppliesgoods or services or less than £4,104,394 for works, or; - A Financial Officer as delegated by the Chief Finance Officer Director of Finance if: (a) the contract is valued at £164,176 or more, for suppliesgoods or services; or (b) the contract is valued at £4,104,394 or more for works; or (c) the Director of Finance considers that the eContract is considered to have has a significant impact on the local community council's finances.

-1213 CONTRACT SIGNING and SEALING
+129 CONTRACT SIGNING and SEALING

-- 12.113.1 Every Contract or Contract novation must be in a form approved by the Monitoring Officer (in consultation with HB Public Law) or delegated officer, if its value exceeds £25,000 or where appropriate to the nature of the Contract. - 12.213.2 All Contracts awarded following a Procurement process with a Contract value above the EU financial threshold shall be sealed unless the Monitoring Officer or delegated officer directs otherwise. - 12.313.3 Contracts, Dynamic Purchasing Systems, approved lists or Framework Agreements entered into with respect to the provision of social care to individual service users must be sealed.
-Call-off placements from a Framework Agreement under the EU financial threshold do not require sealing and need only be signed by the respective Director in accordance with the Scheme of Delegation. - 12.413.4 Where the Monitoring Officer or delegated officer considers it desirable that a Contract should be sealed other than as specified above, then such a Contract must be sealed.
+- 12.19.1 Every Contract or Contract novation must be in a form approved by the Monitoring Officer (in consultation with-Legal servicesHB Public Law) or delegated officer, if its value exceeds £25,000 or where appropriate to the nature of the Contract. - 12.29.2 All Contracts awarded following a Procurement process with a Contract value above the EU financial threshold shall be sealed unless the Monitoring Officer HB Public law-Legal Services or delegated officer directs otherwise. - Agreements entered into with respect to the provision of social care to individual service users must be sealed.
+Call-off placements from Contracts from a Framework Agreement under the EU financial threshold do not require sealing and need only be signed by a Council the respective Director Officer in accordance with the Scheme of Delegation. - Where the Monitoring OfficerHB Public LawLegal services or delegated officer considers it desirable appropriate that a Contract should be sealed other than as specified above, then such a Contract must be sealed.

-4314 CONTRACT MANAGEMENT
+4310 CONTRACT MANAGEMENT

-13.114.1 During the life of the Contract Directors, Assistant Directors, Commissioning Directors and Heads of Service must ensure that the Council's approved processes for Contract Management, as set out in the Contract Management Toolkit are adhered to.
-In particular to ensure continuous improvement and value for money is achieved Directors, Assistant
+- 13.110.1 During the life of the Contract the Deputy Chief Executive, Assistant Chief

+Executive, Strategic Directors, Assistant Directors, and Heads of Service Approved particular to ensure continuous improvement and value for money is achieved all

+Officers must ensure that the Council's approved processes for Contract

+Management, as set out in the Contract Management Toolkit are adhered to.
+In responsible for managing econtracts undergo CSG Procurement approved training to ensure: - Contract performance and key performance indicators are monitored and any reduction in performance is acted upon and recorded; - compliance with specification and Contract terms; and - cost management including reconciliation of payments against work done, supplies or services delivered;

+Approved Officers the Deputy Chief Executive, Assistant Chief Executive, Strategic